MauriceX24/I-Love-Radio-Client/README.md

 - Fixed customStation.json (If file got deleted)
 - Fixed error if customStation.json was empty

+Fixed in v2.5.2
+- Fixed error if version was not able to show
+- Fixed customStations.json errors
+- Added Backups for updates
+- Updater got some improvements
+- New UI for Updater

 #### v2.4
 - Added search button
 - Designed buttons